 NFPA 664, "Prevention of Fires and Explosions in Wood Processing and Woodworking Facilities"

 NFPA "Fire Protection Guide to Hazardous Materials"

 A-6.9.3.1.(2)(c) Carbon Monoxide Alarms.
-Battery-powered carbon monoxide alarms are acceptable provided that they are mechanically fastened in place.
+Battery-powered carbon monoxide alarms are acceptable provided that they are installed as recommended by the manufacturer.